BDC Hamburger Icon

 There's some overlap between CMO and CIO responsibilities.
 CIOs evaluate and implement the organization's tech solutions, but CMOs who lead marketing initiatives also have a vested interest.

-Chief HR officer (CHRO)
+Chief human resources officer (CHRO)

 General counsel (GC)